magento/devdocs/src/cloud/docker/docker-containers-service.md

 **Docker base image**: [magento/magento-cloud-docker-nginx:1.19-1.2.0][tls]<br/>
 **Ports**: `8080:80`, `443` </br>

 The TLS termination proxy container facilitates the Varnish SSL termination over HTTPS.

 The default port for TLS communication is `443`.
 If you have Varnish installed in the Docker environment, you can bypass it by using port `8080:80`.

+You can change the default port by adding the `--tls-port` option to the `ece-docker build:compose` command.

 To increase the timeout on this container, add the following code to the  `docker-compose.override.yml` file: